ashleychontos/pySYD/docs/quickstart.rst

 (i.e. the output plots) options are set to ``False``.
 We recommend using them for the example, since they are helpful to see how the pipeline processes targets.

-To estimate uncertainties in the derived parameters, set ``-mc`` to something sufficient for bootstrap sampling.
+To estimate uncertainties in the derived parameters, set ``-mc`` to a number sufficient for bootstrap sampling.

 .. code-block:: bash